cga-garcia/EasyCA/README.md

 As an email client.
 Used only by the `cert-pack.sh` script to email certificates to someone

+## Installation

+- Open a terminal
+- Create a directory for your new CA
+- Copy the `bin` and the `config` directories in your CA directory

+Your ready to go !

 ## Define your default values

 In `cert-gen.sh` you will find a default value section that you can modify to match your needs and make the certificate creation process easier.
 You can always override thos default values using command line options